 Further information about the course structure

 Students complete the Core Course in the first term (October-December) which comprises taught modules, a small group seminar series, and continuous course work assessment.
 Environmental policy seminars conducted by external speakers also occur throughout the first and second terms.
 The Core Course emphasises contemporary policy debates through a number of cross-cutting themes: climate change and energy, international development, sustainability and health, and biodiversity.
-Core Course director: Dr Bill Sheate.
-Click on the links below to find out more about each module.
+Core Course Directors are Dr Bill Sheate and Dr Caroline Howe.

 - Ecology in context